lehai-ml/c-elegans-modelling2020/README.md

 ## Updates
+**01.07.2020**
+* Given that temperature and food are multiplier of the function, their arrowheads are changed.

 **21.02.2020**
 * Added a random agent to genetic algorithm, so that the model doesn't get stuck in the local minima.